- Cloud Protection

 What is data classification?

-Data classification is the process by which data is categorized based on various parameters such as sensitivity and vulnerability.
-Data classification in IT security is vital to ensure that critical data is protected with appropriate levels of security.
+In data classification, data is categorized based on various parameters, such as sensitivity and vulnerability.
+It involves systematically labeling or tagging data so that organizations can protect their critical data with appropriate levels of security.

-Sensitive data classification is one of the primary requirements of the GDPR, CCPA, and other compliance standards.
-Numerous regulatory bodies mandate that sensitive personal data be protected against accidental loss, destruction, and damage.
+In today's compliance-driven landscape, the GDPR, HIPAA, and other regulatory bodies demand nothing less than a fortress around sensitive personal data.
 This can be done effectively only if this data is identified and classified appropriately.

 Importance of data classification

-- Assess risks associated with files and mitigate them.
+• Assess risks associated with sensitive data and mitigate them.

 Data classification types

-- Content-based: The contents of the files are reviewed and inspected to identify and classify information.
+• Content-based: An automated approach where the contents of files are reviewed and inspected to identify and classify information.

-- Context-based: The metadata of the file such as the application, location, and creator, is taken into account and suitable tags are applied.
+• Context-based: The metadata of the file, such as the application, location, and creator, is taken into account and suitable tags are automatically applied.

-- User-based: This is a manual classification method, which relies entirely on the user to classify data.
+• User-based: This is a manual classification method that relies entirely on the user to classify data.

 Data classification levels

-- Public: Data classified as public is freely disclosed and does not have any access controls in place.
+• Public: Data that is freely disclosed to the public and does not have any access controls in place.

 Data classification examples